Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Discussion Conclusion

 This paper investigates fact-checking in the online multilingual space.
-Above all, we find that while most misinformation claims are only fact-checked once, 11.7\% of misinformation claims are fact-checked multiple times.
-This observation highlights the existence of a recurring subset of claims that undergo continual scrutiny.
-It suggests a persistent pattern where certain claims, due to their nature, importance, or controversy, command repeated attention from fact-checking organizations.
+Above all, we find that while most misinformation claims are only fact-checked once, 10.26\% of misinformation claims are fact-checked multiple times.
+This observation highlights the existence of a subset of claims that undergo scrutiny by multiple organizations.
+It suggests a persistent pattern where certain claims, due to their nature, importance, or controversy, command attention from multiple fact-checking organizations.
 Our token analysis further illuminates this phenomenon.
 We find some words that are more likely to be appear in claims in multiple languages and in claims that are fact-check multiple times.
 Such words include ``Pfizer,'' ``Ivermectin,'' and words related to conspiracy theories.
-These recurring, high-scrutiny topics present an opportunity for more efficient allocation of fact-checking resources to minimize repeated work.
+These topics present an opportunity for more efficient allocation of fact-checking resources to minimize repeated work.

-Next, we find that 33.79\% of misinformation claims that are fact-checked more than once are checked in multiple languages.
+Next, we find that 32.26\% of misinformation claims that are fact-checked more than once are checked in multiple languages.
 Nevertheless, misinformation still diffuses predominantly within the same language.
-This highlights the importance of global cooperation on fact-checking, as the majority of misinformation claims stay in their own language.
-This echoes the culture proximity theory that culture and language are still the most influential factors that decide online users' information consumption.
+Even claims that do travel across languages tend to do so in the same country or in a closely related language.
+This echoes the culture proximity theory that culture and language are still very influential factors increasing online users' information consumption.
 Though technologies such as machine translation and social media make it easier for cross-language communication, they do not necessarily function that way in everyday use.
-In other words, our research highlights the importance of local fact-checkers and the cooperation of global fact-checking communities, as most misinformation claims stay local and in single-language communities.
+In other words, our research highlights the importance of local fact-checking.
+Nonetheless, a notable amount of misinformation spreads across languages, which simultaneously highlights the importance of global cooperation.